skip navigation

 All information submitted for each team or player are kept in the League’s office – not circulated to meet hosts – please do not turn them in to anyone at the host community.
 If you have questions, please contact Jen Myer, who is handling roster, Liability Waiver/Concussion Agreements, at jen@gnbl.org.
 Failure to comply with these rules by not returning completed rosters or failing to complete online submission of Liability Waivers/Concussion Agreements could result in the loss of meets this year or exclusion from League play next season.
 Liability Waivers/Concussion Agreements must be submitted each season for each player and each coach.

-Re-formatting Meets When Teams Fail to Show Up with No Prior Warning.
-While the League has stringent penalties for dealing with no-shows (see Rules A-5 and C-12), and with pre-meet contact of visiting teams (see Rule C-15) acting as a safety net to prevent most no-shows, at one or two meets per year, a participant team fails to show with insufficient or no notice.
-While this may be a relatively remote occurrence, it can make for a very unpleasant day if not handled correctly.
+Re-formatting Meets.
+While the League has stringent penalties for dealing with no-shows (see Rules A-5 and C-11), and with pre-meet contact of visiting teams (see Rule C-14) acting as a safety net to prevent most no-shows, at one or two meets per year, a participant team fails to show with insufficient or no notice.
 When this happens, it is not an option to have the missed games be forfeits, meaning that three teams lose a game and have to sit around for a long time between games.
 If the host, or the League, has notice of a no-show before Saturday morning, the League will assist the host in re-formatting the meet.
 If the host receives a phone call Saturday morning that a specific team will not be in attendance, the host needs to re-format the meet immediately to keep the meet as much on time as possible.
-When a specific team fails to show up unannounced on the morning of the meet, hosts are required to take up to one full hour (if needed), delay the start of their meet if necessary, give the tardy team a chance to show up, but, in the meantime, re-format their meet as described in Attachment #4.
-Hosts must familiarize themselves with these re-formatting procedures in advance of their meet so the options are understood if they need to be utilized.
+When a team fails to show up on Saturday morning with no notice, hosts are required re-format their meet as described in Attachment #4.
+Hosts must familiarize themselves with these re-formatting procedures in advance of their meet in case they are needed.
 While Attachment #4 addresses the most likely re-formatting if one team fails to show, it also addresses how to re-format in the unlikely event of two or three teams failing to show (these will almost always be limited to weather-related concerns).
 Hosts may contact Terri Green on Saturday mornings for assistance at 715-386-4317.

 Center and Side Lines.
 Some gymnasiums, when divided for cross-court play, do not have well-marked center lines.
 Where the center line is not obvious, the host must lay a solid piece of tape across each such court, so the center line is obvious for purposes of assisting the referees in making the over and back, and 10 second, calls.

-In both cases (center line and sideline), as the tape gets worn during the course of the day, the host must replace the tape.
+In both cases (center line and sideline), as the tape gets worn during the day, the host must replace the tape.

 Game Rules